 - 1. What are the important uses of (1)DDQ and (2)DCC - 2.
 Define Pauson-Khand reaction with example - 3.
 Give one application of Baker's yeast in organic synthesis - 4.
-Give the importance of amino protection in peptide synthesis - 5.
-What is Passerini reaction?
-Give its mechanism - 6.
+Explain the importance of protecting the amino group in peptide synthesis.
+Describe two commonly used protecting groups and their role in ensuring selective peptide bond formation.
+How are these protecting groups removed after synthesis? - 5.
+Describe Passerini reaction?
+Give its mechanism. - 6.
 Give an example for Huisgen 1,3-dipolar addition - 7.
-Give one example for ring closing metathesis using Grubb's catalyst. - 8.
-How oxetanes can be produced photochemically?
+Explain the concept of ring closing metathesis (RCM) and discuss the role of Grubbs' catalyst in this reaction.
+Give one example of a cyclic compound synthesized using RCM and describe the reaction mechanism. - 8.
+Explain how oxetanes are produced photochemically?
 Explain with example - 9.
 Describe Shi epoxidation?
 What are its applications? - 10.
 Give an example for Sarrett oxidation with example?

-- 11. Explain how Wilkinson's catalyst and Nickel catalyst helps in catalytic hydrogenation ,starting its mechanism of action - 12.
-Explain the following reactions using suitable examples: (a) Nef reaction (b) Tishchenko reaction - 13.
-Give the synthetic utility of Gilmann reagent in organic synthesis - 14.
-Write notes on (a) Cation -Olefin cyclization(b) Radical -Olefin cyclization - 15.
-Briefly explain the retrosynthesis of D-luciferin - 16.
-Discuss the synthetic utility of trialkylstannane in organic synthesis

-- 17. Explain the mechanism of the following reactions(a) Brook rearrangement(b) Ireland-Claisen rearrangement - 18.
-Discuss the relevant protecting groups used in Peptide synthesis with examples
+- 11. Describe how Wilkinson's catalyst and Nickel catalyst helps in catalytic hydrogenation, starting its mechanism of action - 12.
+Explain the following reactions using suitable examples: (a) Nef reaction (b) Tishchenko reaction

+- 13. Give the synthetic utility of Gilmann reagent in organic synthesis - 14.
+Write notes on (a) Cation -Olefin -cyclization (b) Radical Olefin cyclization - 15.
+Define Intellectual Property Rights (IPR).
+Discuss the different types of IPR and their significance in safeguarding scientific and technological innovations.
+Give relevant examples to illustrate their applications. - 16.
+Discuss the synthetic utility of trialkylstannane in organic synthesis - 17.
+Explain the mechanism of the following reactions (a) Volhardt reaction (b) Bergman cyclization and (c) Nazarov cyclization - 18.
+Explain the concept of chemoselective protection and deprotection in organic synthesis.
+Discuss their importance with suitable examples and illustrate how they facilitate selective transformations in multifunctional molecules.
-- 19. Give an account of the chemoselectivity in metal hydride reductions with special references to (1) NaCNBH3 (2) DIBAL-H (3) Red-Al (4) LiAlH4

-- 20. How are the following heterocyclic compounds synthesized? (a) Oxazole (b) Imidazole (c) Thiophene (d) Pyrrole

-- 21. Describe the synthetic utility of the following reactions: (a) Moffatt -Pfitzner oxidation

-- (b) Hydroboration

-- (c) Sarrett oxidation

-- (d) TebbeOlefination

-- 22. Write notes on the metal mediated C-C and C-X coupling reactions coupling reactions with special reference to :

-- (a) Suzuki-Miyaura coupling

-- (b) Sonogashira coupling
+- 19. Give an account of the chemoselectivity in metal hydride reductions with special references to (i) NaCNBH3 (ii) DIBAL-H (iii) Red-Al (iv) LiAlH4 - 20.
+Describe the synthetic routes for the preparation of the following five-membered heterocyclic compounds: (a) Oxazole (b) Imidazole (c) Thiophene (d) Pyrrole - 21.
+Describe the synthetic utility of the following reactions: (a) Moffatt-Pfitzner oxidation - (b) Hydroboration (c) Sarrett oxidation (d) Tebbe Olefination - 22.
+Write notes on the metal mediated C-C and C-X coupling reactions coupling reactions with special reference to : - (a) Suzuki-Miyaura coupling - (b) Sonogashira coupling - (c) Heck coupling - (d) Glaser coupling

-- (c)Heck coupling

-- (d) Glaser coupling